cloudtrust/flaki-service/README.md

 The first two are provided as example.

-The ```flakid.go``` is mosttly just the main function doing all the wiring, it is difficult to test it with unit tests.
+The ```flakid.go``` is mostly just the main function doing all the wiring, it is difficult to test it with unit tests.
 It is covered by our integration tests.

 ## Limitations

 The Redis connection does not handle errors well: if there is a problem, it is closed forever.
 We will implement our own redis client later, because we need load-balancing and circuit-breaking.